nyannkov/Psgino/README.md

 ```c
 void (*p_write)(uint8_t addr, uint8_t data);
 ```
-Here, "addr" represents the address of the PSG register, and "data" represents the value to be written to the register.
+Here, *addr* represents the address of the PSG register, and *data* represents the value to be written to the register.
 Psgino uses this function to write values to PSG registers.

 The MML to be played can be set with the SetMML() method.
 Execute the Play() method to start playing.